Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Introduction

-To fulfil these desiderata we introduce the Retrieval-Augmented Thought Process (RATP).
-RATP enhances the thought generation capabilities of LLMs by treating it as a multi-step decision-making process utilizing external knowledge sources.
-To refine this process, RATP employs the Monte-Carlo Tree Search technique and develops a model-based estimator of Q-values, enabling efficient inference through the proposed algorithm.
-Our empirical evaluations, conducted on two real-world tasks, BoolQA and emrQA, demonstrate RATP's superior performance in private domain scenarios. \textbf{Our contributions} include: \begin{enumerate}[nosep] \item Formally, we formulate the open-book question-answering task as a sequential decision-making problem.
-In light of this new formalism, we compare existing methods, and we highlight the significance of retrieval-augmented thought processes in question-answering tasks. \item Methodologically, we introduce the RATP process, which leverages Monte-Carlo Tree Search to combine the reasoning capabilities of Large Language Models and their access to external knowledge in QA tasks. \item Practically, we present two distinct implementations of RATP, tailored to different scenarios: the first is a plug-and-play model using a Language Model Self-Critic method, while the second employs an Offline Q-learning strategy, offering greater computational efficiency but necessitating training on data. \item Empirically, we evaluate RATP's effectiveness on two extensive, open-source datasets using publicly available LLMs.
-Our results showcase the method's superior performance and its fulfilment of the aforementioned desiderata.
-Compared to RAG, it demonstrates a 7\% improvement in accuracy on the Boolq dataset and up to 50\% enhancement in the Exact Match metric for the emrQA dataset. \end{enumerate}
+To fulfil these desiderata we introduce the Retrieval-Augmented Thought Process (RATP) in Figure \ref{fig:overview}.
+RATP enhances the thought generation capabilities of LLMs by treating it as a multi-step decision-making process utilising external knowledge sources.

+\textbf{Our contributions} include: \begin{enumerate}[ wide, labelindent=0pt] \item Formally, we formulate the open-book question-answering task as a sequential decision-making problem.
+In light of this new formalism, we compare existing methods and, in collaboration with clinicians from different specialities and countries, highlight the significance of retrieval-augmented thought processes for healthcare applications. \item Methodologically, we introduce the RATP, which leverages Monte-Carlo Tree Search to combine the reasoning capabilities of Large Language Models and the access to external knowledge. \item Empirically, using publicly available LLMs, we evaluate RATP's effectiveness on the emrQA dataset, a private QA dataset on real electronic medical records (EMRs). \end{enumerate}